Insight

 That was the first time Corey saw me work.
 The creative latitude he extends to me now, the trust that lets me make calls like no music, no cutaways, slow push-in without pushback, was earned in moments like that.

 And on the topic of failure, at least once a year, I enter a 24 or 48-hour film race because it's both a lot of fun and the only environment where I can deliberately practice failure under time pressure.
 I push hard precisely to find my breaking points there rather than discover them on a client's project.
+So when something goes sideways on a shoot that counts, it's rarely the first time I've seen it.

 When the turnaround is tight

-The second is to confirm that all key stakeholders involved in the message creation, review, and approval are available and responsive over the weekend.
+The second is to confirm that all key stakeholders involved in the message's creation, review, and approval are available and responsive over the weekend.
 Set up a WhatsApp thread or a Slack channel.
 If a decision-maker plans to be unreachable, make note of it now and pivot accordingly, not at noon Saturday when you need their sign-off.

 The third is to sketch out a rough production schedule and share it.
 It won't survive contact with reality, but it doesn't need to.
 The schedule's real job is to keep stakeholders accountable to their parts.
 A schedule everyone has seen is a contract everyone has implicitly accepted.